swiftlang/swift-evolution/proposals/0387-cross-compilation-destinations.md

 which then will be stored as configuration for this destination.
 `swift destination configure <identifier> --show-configuration` will print currently set paths, while `swift destination configure <identifier> --reset` will reset all of those at once.
-- `swift destination delete <identifier>` will delete a given destination from the filesystem.
+- `swift destination remove <identifier>` will remove a given destination from the filesystem.

 ### Using a CC Destination